persalys/persalys/python/doc/user_manual/graphical_interface/probabilistic_analysis/user_manual_probabilistic_analysis.rst

     - The failure probability and the Hasofer reliability index
     - The optimization stop criteria value:
         - The number of iterations;
-        - The errors: Absolute, relative, residual and constraint errors.
+        - The errors: absolute, relative, residual and constraint errors.
     - The number of calls of the model

     .. image:: /user_manual/graphical_interface/probabilistic_analysis/limitStateReliabilityFORMSummary.png